vaanandbabu2211-hash/chesswrong/README.md

 Because we all make mistakes in chess.
 The key is learning from them and not repeating them.
 ChessWrong helps you identify YOUR specific patterns so you can improve faster.

----

-**Made with ♟️ by chess players, for chess players**

-*Stop wondering why you're stuck at your rating.
-Start understanding your game.*